 WordPress doesn’t have a support department as such.
 Instead, there is a fantastic community full of experts on any matter.
 Your team can get help via renowned support forums.
 They can also find an answer to most questions in WordPress’ flawless documentation.
 It’s moderated by people all over the World on a daily basis.
 However, if you seek a vocal interaction with another human, you are out of luck.

 Adobe Experience Manager shines when it comes to customer care.
 Being a paid solution, they provide centralised support for all their clients via various communication channels.
 Next time your business is in trouble with AEM, pick up a phone and give them a buzz.
 No more chasing for the answer around on the forums or in Google.

 Winner: Adobe Experience Manager

-However, there is much more to each CMS, which may sway the verdict the other way.
-We encourage you to explore the topic further on your own before making a big commitment.
+However, there is much more to each CMS which may sway the verdict the other way.
+It wouldn’t be feasible to objectively judge them, so we encourage you to explore the topic further on your own before making a big commitment.

-What is obvious from our research is that they target different audiences.
-Thanks to WordPress’ flexibility and lack of a price tag it can accommodate any size business, and most definitely startups or small companies with a limited spend.
-AEM is regarded as a leading web experience platform.
-It aims at the enterprise level customers, who prefer more premium product and don’t mind paying for it.
+What is obvious from our experience is that they target different audiences.
+Thanks to WordPress’ flexibility and lack of a price tag it can accommodate businesses of any size, and most definitely startups or small companies with a limited spend.
+At the same time, it can still appeal to enterprises.
+Headless WordPress opens up a myriad of possibilities for more complex workflows.